-To be a concentrator and earn a Pathway, students must take all three courses in Concentrator A. Concentrator A must be complete before students can take the Concentrator B course.
+To be a concentrator and earn a Pathway, students must take all three courses in the Pathway.
+Capstone (Level II) is optional, but requires the completion of the Pathway.

 Cluster: Advanced Manufacturing

 Career Pathway: Precision Machining - Lake Central High School